szilagyipeter99/embeddedsystems/README.md

 ### If your old code is cached:

-Change the verbosity level in the __Core Debug Level__ settings, this will force a clean.
+Sometimes the IDE will cache the currect code and will try to compile and upload the old cached version.
+If you suspect that this has happened, change the verbosity level in the __Core Debug Level__ settings, this will force a clean.

 ### Course website: [HU](https://szilagyipeti.hu/embedded/content.html) | [EN](https://szilagyipeti.hu/embedded/content-en.html)